efredericks/CloudAppsDev/_posts/2-CloudTechnologies.md

 > Figure 4: VPC network

 Note there are different regions specified as well!
 These can correlate to geographic locations of your customers/clients and can provide a better quality of service.

+> The following video will go over how to edit files in both the Cloud Shell and a (Linux) VM, as well as how to upload/download files with your VMs:

+> Module Video - [Editing and Uploading [11:05]](https://youtu.be/yXtSev26ykw)

 #### AutoScaling